-For the reasons explained above, the Court has concluded that an order that the plaintiff comply with all outstanding discovery obligations is the appropriate sanction for the plaintiff's violation of the Court's discovery order.
+For the reasons explained above, the Court has concluded that an order that the plaintiffs comply with all outstanding discovery obligations is the appropriate sanction for the plaintiffs' violation of the Court's discovery order.
 The defendants may also pursue monetary sanctions against Mr. Myart if they wish to undertake that effort.

-That having been said, the Court needs to be assured that the plaintiff is still able and willing to prosecute the action.
-After Mr. Myart's departure from the case, the plaintiff was unable to obtain replacement counsel.
-Proceeding on his own, he proved unable to craft and submit the type of motion he was directed by the Magistrate Judge to file, establishing excusable neglect for his discovery noncompliance.
-In view of these considerations, the Court will direct the plaintiff to notify the Court in writing of his willingness and ability to prosecute this action, including his ability to comply with discovery obligations and other requirements of the litigation process.
-The plaintiff also is cautioned that in view of the considerable time and expense already incurred by the defendants, all future litigation deadlines will be strictly enforced.
+That having been said, the Court needs to be assured that the plaintiffs are still able and willing to prosecute the action.
+After Mr. Myart's departure from the case, the plaintiffs initially had difficulty securing replacement counsel and proved unable, even with new counsel, to submit the type of motion they were directed by the Magistrate Judge to file, establishing excusable neglect for their discovery noncompliance.
+In view of these considerations, the Court will direct the plaintiffs to notify the Court in writing of their willingness and ability to prosecute this action, including their ability to comply with discovery obligations and other requirements of the litigation process.
+The plaintiffs also are cautioned that in view of the considerable time and expense already incurred by the defendants, all future litigation deadlines will be strictly enforced.

 An Order consistent with this Opinion shall issue this same day.
 SO ORDERED.